 Manicured or groomed yards shall only be located within the Enhanced Landscape Zones.

 Grasses are to be used only as specimen plants.

-Plant material and irrigation in the ROW and/or park strip shall be installed and maintained by the Lot Owner and is subject to any requirements of Park City Municipal Corp.
+Plant material and irrigation in the ROW and/or park strip shall be installed and maintained by the Lot Owner.